본문 바로가기

 K-Culture Is Spreading, But Price and Regulatory Barriers Remain

-UK: "Instant Noodles" vs. France: "Tuna"
+United Kingdom: "Instant Noodles" vs. France: "Tuna"

-The proportion of consumers who have purchased Korean-made products or services in the past year was 93.6% in Spain, 93.5% in the UK, 92.6% in France, and 87.6% in Italy.
+The proportion of consumers who have purchased Korean products or services in the past year was 93.6% in Spain, 93.5% in the UK, 92.6% in France, and 87.6% in Italy.
 This suggests that awareness and experience of Korean food are spreading across Europe.

-The reasons Korean food is gaining attention in the European market include its healthy image and the high level of trust in its quality.
-Among European consumers, Korean cuisine is recognized as a healthy diet, centered on fermented foods such as sauces and vegetable-based dishes.
+The reasons Korean food is gaining attention in the European market include its healthy image and high level of trust in its quality.
+Among European consumers, Korean cuisine is recognized as a relatively healthy diet, centered on fermented foods such as sauces and vegetable-based dishes.
 In major countries such as the Netherlands, the UK, and France, interest in Korean food is growing alongside the spread of Korean culture.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.